groupdocs-translation-cloud/groupdocs-translation-cloud-java/README.md

 # GroupDocs.Translation Cloud

-[GroupDocs.Translation Cloud](https://products.groupdocs.cloud/translation) is Cloud API to translate Word and Excel files as well as plain text.
+[GroupDocs.Translation Cloud](https://products.groupdocs.cloud/translation) is Cloud API to translate Word, Excel and PowerPoint files as well as plain text.

-For convenience of our Java customers we introduce a simple SDK used to add translation of Microsoft Word documents, Microsoft Excel workbooks and plain text to your app with merely a few lines of code.
+For convenience of our Java customers we introduce a simple SDK used to add translation of Microsoft Word documents, Microsoft Excel workbooks, Microsoft PowerPoint presentations and plain text to your app with merely a few lines of code.

 In detail, it's a set of SDKs for document and plain text translation in our Cloud.
-It supports translaton of .doc, .docx, .docm, .xls, .xlsx, .xlsm files.
+It supports translaton of .doc, .docx, .docm, .xls, .xlsx, .xlsm, .ppt, .pptx, .pptm files.
 Just pass a specific file or text to the GroupDocs.Translation Cloud API, and it will translate and save translated file in our Cloud or will return translated text.

 It is easy to get started with GroupDocs.Translation Cloud, and there is nothing to install.
 Create an account at [GroupDocs Cloud](https://dashboard.groupdocs.cloud/#/) and get your application information, then you are ready to use [SDKs](https://github.com/groupdocs-translation-cloud)

+## Release 20.10
+- Microsoft PowerPoint presentations translation
+- French-Italian language pair support

 ## Release 20.9
 - French-German language pair support